 Category: Art

 Cruising through the fairy tales of the renown Danish writer Hans Christian Andersen (1805-1875) has been my favorite ride at Tivoli Gardens, Copenhagen.
 The well-known scenes from his universal fairy tales are artfully designed and animated in this popular amusement park founded in 1843.
 What was magical about the ride was the realness of the scenes staged in a surreal sojourn across the fairy tales.
-One could easily find himself as incarnated part of each new scene amidst the heroes of the story.
-To complete going in the book experience, the epitome of the tale is heard from a …
+One could easily be incarnated as part of the scenes amidst the heroes of the story.
+To complete the “going into the book experience, ” the epitome of the tale is heard from a …

 Italy is marking the 700th anniversary of the departure of Sommo Poeta — the Great Poet, Dante Alighieri (1265 Florence-1321 Ravenna), and his masterwork, The Divine Comedy.
-He wrote this monumental epic poem at the age of 35 when he was exiled from his hometown of Florence to spend the rest of his life in Ravenna, until his death.
-In this timeless book, Dante sets out on a voyage to the other world where souls embark upon terminating life on earth, to be settled in the realms of Inferno, Purgatorio, or Paradiso –hell, interworld, and heaven.
-As he passes through …
+He wrote this monumental epic at the age of 35 when he was exiled from his hometown of Florence to spend the rest of his life in Ravenna, until his death.
+In this timeless book, Dante sets out on a voyage to the other world where souls embark upon terminating life on earth.
+Depending on their merit earned on earth, they were to reside in one of these realms : Inferno, Purgatorio, or …

 To love beauty is to see the light.
 The renown French author Victor Hugo (1802-1885) reflected on the bliss of beauty that strikes the eye, and said : To love beauty is to see light.
 Nearly a century after Victor Hugo, Yuri Gagarin (1934-1968), the first man who traveled to space in 1961, expressed in awe as he gazed across the cosmos : Rays were blazing through the atmosphere of the earth, the horizon became bright orange, gradually passing into all colors of the rainbow: from light blue to dark blue, to violet and then to black.
 What an indescribable …

 Where the spirit does not work with the hand, there is no art.
-The one of a kind artist and polymath, Leonardo da Vinci (1452-1519), driven by his rigorous quest for knowing the truth pertaining the human body and the spirit, and its place in the universe, dedicated his life on his art and research.
-He amassed profound knowledge in anatomy, botany, mathematics, engineering and physics.
-The corpus of his work and scientific findings is preserved in nearly thousand drawings.
-Some of his rare notebooks and masterpieces were exhibited at the Louvre Museum in 2019 to commemorate the 500th …
+The exceptional artist and polymath, Leonardo da Vinci (1452-1519), driven by his rigorous quest for knowing the human body, spirit, and its place in the universe, dedicated his life to display his findings through art.
+His gift for art along with his profound knowledge in anatomy, botany, mathematics, engineering and physics are reflected in the corpus of his work.
+He always carried a notebook in which he drew his sharp observations with precision and artistic mastery.
+His scientific findings and aesthetic conceptions are preserved in nearly …

 Once upon a time, a king had three daughters.
 The beauty of the youngest, Psyche, ψυχή was beyond description.
 The fame of her beauty was spread all around that people from other countries would come to see her, and were fascinated by what they saw.
 In her praise, they sang odes to her and surrendered her with chaplets.
 So much so that even the altars of Venus were abandoned.
 Offended by the growing exaltation of a young mortal, Venus exclaimed : “ She shall not seize my divine honors for I will give her cause to repent of …